jdanecki/kanapi/kanapi_system/docker/gui/README.txt

 How to create new docker GUI image automatically
 =============================================

-1. To create GUI docker imnage run: make_image
+1. To create GUI docker image run: make_image

 How to use X11 docker to build GUI image manually
 =======================================================